Application process for applicants with Dutch prior education

 If you are conditionally admitted to the Master’s programme you will receive an admissions letter by means of email.
 In the letter you will find a link to DataNose to accept or decline your place in the programme.
 This has to be done within two weeks.
 If you have questions about this, please contact the Education Desk.

-Between 1 July and 31 August you can submit your request for admission to the Master’s programme with an unfinished Bachelor’s or pre-Master’s in DataNose.
+Between 1 July and 31 August you can submit your request for admission to the Master’s programme with an unfinished Bachelor’s in DataNose (link will become available in due course).
 To submit this request, you should meet all the requirements listed below.
 In addition, you should have completed all the exams and resits in your Bachelor’s programme and know for sure that you cannot complete your Bachelor’s before 1 September.
-You will need to complete any missing courses during the 2021-2022 academic year.
+You will need to complete any missing courses during the 2022-2023 academic year.

 Please note: in order to complete your Bachelor’s you will have to re-enroll in your Bachelor’s programme!